No. 02 · Nurse-led

 The first 48 hours.

-If anything feels wrong — severe pain, white patches, vision changes, anything that feels like more than a normal recovery — message me on WhatsApp immediately.
-Vascular occlusion is rare but it’s the one thing where speed matters.
+Anything feels wrong?
+Severe pain.
+White patches.
+Vision changes.
+Anything that feels worse than a normal recovery.
+WhatsApp me immediately.
+Vascular occlusion is rare.
+But it’s the one thing where speed matters.

 Risks, openly